Yoga Props Australia Research.

 If you are coming to Flametree’s in-studio classes, all equipment and props are supplied.
 You just need to wear comfortable clothes, that allow easy movement.
 You don’t have to have your own props.

-But props are useful if you’ll be doing at least some yoga at home, such as via Flametree’s beginner yoga online deals, or yoga videos.
+But props are useful if you’ll be doing at least some yoga at home, such as via Flametree’s 50% OFF new & lapsed deals (beginner or non-beginner), or yoga videos.

 The minimum of props is a mat and block